netzpirat/guard-rspectacle/README.md

 If you have any questions please join us on our [Google group](http://groups.google.com/group/guard-dev) or on `#guard` (irc.freenode.net).

+## Prove of concept

+This is an early stage prove of concept.
+The idea is that Guard starts the Rails environment, reloads changed Ruby files and starts the RSpec runner embeddedin the current process.

+Issues are disable for now, but I can give you commit access if you like to help.

 ## Install

 ### Guard and Guard::RSpectacle